lsms-worldbank/adodown/src/mdhlp/adodown.md

 This command only returns the version number and version data to the user.
 This command has little application for a typical user.
-For packages installed on SSC it is important that a there is a command in the package that has the same name as the package.
+For packages installed on SSC it is important that there is a command in the package that has the same name as the package itself.
 That is the main purpose of this command.

 # Options